mdnahidhossen1911/mdnahidhossen1911/README.md

 - Advanced UI design and implementation
 - Pixel-perfect UI replication from Figma and Adobe XD
-- State management with GetX
+- State management with GetX and Provider
 - REST API integration and backend communication
 - Google Maps API implementation
 - Firebase authentication and database integration